jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 ### Query Searching

-The Query Search Component's goal is to identify the Matching Document.
+The Query Search Component's goal is to identify the Matching Documents.

 ### Page Ranking